albertobas/bank-microservices/README.md

 ## Technical details

-The contracts are written in Solidity using Hardhat, and tested using Foundry.

-The back-end code is written in Typescript using Express.js and Python using Flask.

-The front-end code is mostly written in TypeScript using Next.js, a React.js framework.
+The bulk of this application is made up of (i) smart contracts, which are written in Solidity using Hardhat, and tested using Foundry, (ii) back-end code, written in Typescript using Express.js and Python using Flask, and (iii) front-end code which is mostly written in TypeScript using Next.js, a React.js framework.

 Both, back end (all the APIs but that of the Flask web service) and front end, are implemented based on a hexagonal architecture .

 Also, a scikit-learn pipeline has been developed that includes a Skorch neural net binary classifier that wraps a Pytorch neural net.
 A hyperparameter optimization of both, model and training, evaluated by cross-validation is performed in a Jupyter notebook.

 Finally, data can be queried from a local TheGraph node using GraphQL.
 The subgraph that is used is set to support multiple networks, relevant deployment data will be shared accordingly.